sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 This guide will teach you how to safely build and deploy software on your Rocks|reg| Cluster using Triton Rolls.
-The techniques described can be used once during initial installation but we recommend their use during the entire life of your |Rocks (R)| cluster.
+The techniques described can be used once during initial installation but we recommend their use during the entire life of your Rocks |reg| cluster.

 Table of Contents